 - UCC Sales: Counsel to secured lenders in multiple Article 9 sales.

-Andrew was selected for inclusion in the Illinois Super Lawyers - Rising Stars® list in 2019.
+Andrew was selected for inclusion in the Illinois Super Lawyers - Rising Stars® list in 2019 and 2020.

 Andrew received his Bachelor of Science from Fordham University and received his law degree from Michigan State University College of Law (J.D., cum laude), where he was an associate editor on the Michigan State Law Review.